Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Differential Equations Deep Learning

-As we have already seen, the Deep Galerkin (DG) method was introduced by Sirignano and Spiliopoulos in~\cite{sirignano:2018}, which can be seen as an extension of the Galerkin Methods (see Section~\ref{section:galerkin} Galerkin Methods paragraph).
-Again, we will solve an optimization problem with the DG method as we did with the Galerkin method.
-However, only this time will we use neural networks to approximate the solution to the PDE instead of basis and test functions.
-The main idea behind the DG method is to define a loss function based on a given initial-boundary-value-problem, minimize that function by sampling points from the domain, boundary, and initial conditions of the IVBP, and pass them through a neural network that will approximate the solution.
+Now, we will see how we combine the Galerkin method with deep learning to approximate solutions of PDEs.
+The deep Galerkin (DG) method, introduced by Sirignano and Spiliopoulos in~\cite{sirignano:2018}, extends the classical Galerkin method.
+Its main idea is to define a loss function based on an initial-boundary-value problem, minimize it by sampling points from the domain, the boundary, and the initial conditions, and use a neural network to approximate the solution.

-In Section~\ref{section:universal}, we saw that a feed-forward neural network can approximate any continuous function defined on a compact subset of $\mathbb{R}^q$.
-DG takes advantage of the universal approximation theorem and uses a neural network $\mathcal{F}$ with parameters $\pmb{\theta}$ to approximate the solution to Equation~\eqref{eq:partial} by minimizing the objective function:
+Therefore, our first step is to determine our loss function.
+The loss function should take into account all the available information (initial conditions and boundary conditions) about our problem and combine it with the outputs of a neural network, $\mathcal{F}$.
+Then an optimizer will try to minimize our loss and find the proper parameters, $\pmb{\theta}$, of a neural network that sufficiently approximates the solution to our PDE.
+Thus, we define our loss function as: